appsody/appsody-operator/CONTRIBUTING.md

 * Fixing or reporting bugs
 * Improve documentation
 * Contribute code
-We welcome all contributions to the Appsody Application operator project and request you follow the guidelines below:
+We welcome all contributions to the Appsody Application Operator project and request you follow the guidelines below:

 ## Raising issues